Image: "Drawing Near,"

 Ah, and then the Gospel.

-It tries to wake us up, especially if the above has not helped.
+It tries to wake us up, especially if the above has

 “But I am perfectly awake,” you say.